 The Beatles launched their record label APPLE RECORDS in 1968, featuring not only the Beatles music, but also albums from the likes of James Taylor, Bill Preston, and Badfinger.

 Apple computers launched in 1977, and in 1978 Apple Corps sued Apple Computers for trademark infringement.
 The parties entered into a trademark co-existence agreement in 1981, in which Apple agreed it would not use the mark APPLE in connection with music.
 History of Apple Corp v Apple.

 Apple Records and Apple Computers were in court at least twice more over Apple Computer’s alleged breach of the original agreement.
 First, Apple Corps sued Apple Computers in 1989 and settled in 1991 for $26.4 million.
 In the 1981 agreement, Apple Computers agreed it would not use the Apple name or logo in connection with computer products “specifically adapted for use in the recording or reproduction of music or of performing artist works,” or in connection with any “apparatus specifically designed and intended for synthesizing music.”

 Another trademark consent to use agreement was reached in 1991, but in 2004 after the launch of iTunes, the Beatles sued again in London claiming breach of the consent agreement.
-Read their 1991 agreement.
-The London court ruled that Apple’s use of the logo on the iTunes website did not violate the 1991 agreement reserving exclusive rights to use of the logo for recorded music to the Beatles.
-Read the High Court Decision.
+Read Information about their 1991 agreement.
+The London court ruled that Apple’s use of the logo on the iTunes website did not violate the 1991 agreement reserving exclusive rights to the use of the logo for recorded music by the Beatles.
+Read more about the High Court Decision.
 In 2007, Apple Computers paid enough to secure rights to market the Beatles catalog as well as an assignment of the Apple Records trademarks.
 Wall Street Journal, February 5, 2007.

 The Apple scenario is an extreme one, with hundreds of millions of dollars at stake for both sides.
-However, it underscores the import of taking co-existence agreements seriously, with a view to the future and the unexpected actions of one or both parties down the road.
+However, it underscores the importance of taking co-existence agreements seriously, with a view to the future and the unexpected actions of one or both parties down the road.